Security-Onion-Solutions/securityonion-docs/playbook.rst

 Viewing Playbook Alerts
 -----------------------

-When results from your Plays are found (via :ref:`elastalert`), any high or critical severity results will generate an Alert within :ref:`hive`.
-Low and medium severity results are available to view within :ref:`hunt` or :ref:`kibana`.
+When results from your Plays are found (ie alerts), they are available to view within :ref:`alerts`.

 User Accounts
 -------------